mikiehan/lab-starter/assignments/setup/README.md

 ### Step 8: Open the jupyter notebook and take the third (last) screenshot

 [Minilab0 README](assignments/minilab0/README.md) gives you the instruction on how to open `Lab0_notebook.ipynb`.
-Take the final screenshot, `Screenshot 3` that shows your jupyter-lab window in your host machine successfully rendering the notebook.
+Take the final screenshot `Screenshot 3` that shows your jupyter-lab window in your host machine successfully rendering the notebook.

 ### Step 9: Submit 3 screenshots to Canvas